About Our Spectrum Speed Test Tool

 |Lattimore, NC||1,000 mbps||931 mbps|

-The Spectrum Internet® speeds shown in graphs above are based on hundreds of thousands of user speed tests.
+The Spectrum Internet speeds shown in the graphs above are based on hundreds of thousands of user speed tests.
 These speed tests are powered by M-Labs, which is the speed test database integrated into BroadbandNow and Google search results.

 Averages shown tend to be lower than real-world experience, since users often run speed tests to diagnose WiFi issues.
 When a subscriber’s WiFi router is not functioning properly, it can result in very low speed test output — however, this is caused by a faulty WiFi unit, not the actual Internet connection.

-If you are testing a Spectrum connection and getting results below 10 Mbps, try resetting your router and running the test again.
+If you’re testing a Spectrum connection and getting results below 10 Mbps, try resetting your router and running the test again.
 In many cases, low Spectrum speeds are actually caused by modem or router issues, rather than the Internet connection itself.

-Spectrum Internet® speeds come in three flavors: Standard, Ultra, and Gig.
+Spectrum Internet speeds come in three flavors: Standard, Ultra, and Gig.
+For all of these plans, wireless speeds vary.

 Spectrum Download Speeds

 The speed advertised for Spectrum’s plans is the download speed.
-Spectrum’s download speeds are generally much faster than their download speeds.
+Spectrum’s download speeds are generally much faster than their upload speeds.
 This is because cable Internet has limited bandwidth for upload speed, and most users need to download much more content than they upload.
 For users who want to stream video, having a strong download speed is most important.
-Spectrum’s download speeds are in the 60–1,000 Mbps range.
+Spectrum’s download speeds are in the 200 Mbps to 1 Gbps range.

 Spectrum Upload Speeds

 Spectrum’s upload speeds tend to be much lower than their download speeds.
-They will be higher on Ultra and Gig plan, but don’t go much beyond 35 Mbps.
-Most customers do not rely on upload speed for much, and even 10 Mbps is enough to handle upload needs like Skype video and photo sharing.
+They will be higher on the Ultra and Gig plans, but don’t go much beyond 35 Mbps.
+Most customers don’t rely on upload speed for much, and even 10 Mbps is enough to handle upload needs like Skype video and photo sharing.

 Spectrum Speeds in Context

 Spectrum’s speeds are faster than most other cable providers.
-They have been investing heavily in upgrading and expanding their hybrid fiber-coaxial cable network.
+They’ve been investing heavily in upgrading and expanding their hybrid fiber-coaxial cable network.
 By using the latest DOCSIS 3.1 technology, Spectrum is able to deliver gigabit download speeds over copper cable wires.